erikwestra/mm-server/README.md

 If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
 If some required fields are missing, the API will return a response code of 400 (Bad Request).

+**`PUT api/message`**

+Update a message.
+This API endpoint must use HMAC authentication.
+The body of the request should be a string containing the following JSON-format object:

+>     {message: {
+>          hash: "...",
+>          processed: true}
+>     }

+Note that the only action that is currently supported is marking the message as having been processed by the recipient.
+Only the recipient of the message can mark it as being processed.

+If the update was accepted, the API endpoint will return an HTTP response code of 200 (OK).
+If there is no message with the given hash value, the API endpoint will return an HTTP response code of 404 (Not Found).
+If the HMAC authentication details are missing or invalid, the API endpoint will return an HTTP response code of 403 (Forbidden).
+If some required fields are missing, the API will return a response code of 400 (Bad Request).